maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 | 0.0.0.0/0   | igw-XXX  |

 We need to add one more route to our routing tables in each region to say how to hop across the tunnel into the other network.
-For VPC_1, which has the StrongSWAN instance, adding the new route will result in the table below, substituting the ENI ID of the StrongSWAN instance's primary ethernet adapter.
+For VPC_1, which has the strongSwan instance, adding the new route will result in the table below, substituting the ENI ID of the strongSwan instance's primary ethernet adapter.

 | Destination | Target   |
 | ----------- | -------- |